 In an article co-authored with Lucian Bebchuk, we analyze the major costs and risks arising from an extremely long lock on control.
-Changes in the controlled company, its circumstances and its business environment, might well change the type of leader that would be most appropriate for the company.
+Changes in the controlled company, its circumstances, and its business environment might well change the type of leader that would be most appropriate for the company.
 Tech companies often operate in a dynamic business environment with disruptive innovations and significant changes over time.
-In such an environment, even highly talented and successful founders can lose their “golden touch” after many years of leading their companies, but not necessarily their over-confidence and optimism.
-Therefore, we argue that even those who support the use of dual-class stock, should recognize the existence of a major risk, which likely would grow over time, that down the road the company founders would remain in power even though they would value-reducing leaders.
-We also show that controllers have strong incentives to retain a dual-class structure even when that structure becomes inefficient over time.
+In such an environment, even highly talented and successful founders can lose their “golden touch,” but not necessarily their overconfidence and optimism, after many years of leading their companies.
+Therefore, we argue that even those who support the use of dual-class stock should recognize the existence of a major risk, which likely would increase over time, that at some point in the future, company founders would remain in power even though they would be value-reducing leaders.
+In this article, we also show that controllers have strong incentives to retain a dual-class structure even when that structure becomes inefficient over time.

-In a companion article, we identify and analyze the severe governance issues that are expected to arise in companies with a controller that owns only a small-minority stake.
-On the one hand, because the controller is fully insulated from the disciplinary force of the control market, this force cannot address problems of underperformance and opportunism.
+In a companion article, we identify and analyze the serious governance issues that are expected to arise in companies with a controller that owns only a small minority stake.
+On the one hand, because the controller is fully insulated from the disciplinary power of the control market, this force cannot address problems of underperformance and opportunism.
 On the other hand, when a controller holds a minority equity stake, the controller does not have the strong ownership incentives that come from owning a majority equity stake.
 We also demonstrate that as the controller’s equity stake declines, the expected governance costs go up at an increasing rate.

 To illustrate, suppose that a controller could make a series of inferior long-term acquisitions that would substantially increase the size of the controlled company while reducing the wealth of the company’s pre-acquisition shareholders.
-In such scenario, the costs of the acquisition would be divided among shareholders pro-rata.
-However, by increasing the company’s size and importance, the acquisitions would increase controller’s influence, power, and stature, thereby providing the controller with a significant private benefit.
-As a result, there is a wide range of acquisitions that the controller would have private incentives to pursue even though such value-reducing, long-term acquisitions would make all other shareholders substantially better off.
+In such a scenario, the costs of the acquisition would be divided among shareholders pro rata.
+However, by increasing the company’s size and importance, the acquisitions would increase the controller’s influence, power, and stature, thereby providing the controller with a significant private benefit.
+As a result, there is a wide range of acquisitions that the controller would have private incentives to pursue even though such value-reducing, long-term acquisitions would make all other shareholders substantially worse off.

-If anything, I believe that the analysis of Barzuza and Talley provides a strong justification for not insulating minority controllers perpetually from shareholder intervention through the use of dual-class stock.
+Indeed, I believe that the analysis of Barzuza and Talley provides a strong justification for not insulating minority controllers perpetually from shareholder intervention through the use of dual-class stock.

 Going Forward

 In a thought-provoking and important piece, Barzuza and Talley make an important contribution to the line of research that explores the interaction of corporate law and behavioral psychology.
-They show how corporate managers often fall prey to excessive optimism about their own long-term projects, and illustrate such long-term bias using case studies from three prominent companies.
-It's a must reading, which provides an additional important justification for policymakers and legal scholars not to embrace reforms that increase managerial insulation and focus mostly on short-term bias.
+They show how corporate managers often fall prey to excessive optimism about their own long-term projects, and illustrate such long-term bias, using case studies from three prominent companies.
+It is certainly required reading in this field, providing an additional important justification for policymakers and legal scholars not to embrace reforms that increase managerial insulation and focus mostly on short-term bias.

 The theory presented by Barzuza and Talley gives rise to a few interesting avenues for future research in this field.
-The first avenue is related to the magnitude of the problem of long-term bias: How prevalent is long-term bias among CEOs?
-To what extent could various incentives, such as executive compensation or corporate elections could mitigate it?
+The first avenue is related to the magnitude of the problem of long-term bias.
+How prevalent is long-term bias among CEOs?
+To what extent could various incentives, such as executive compensation or corporate elections mitigate it?